vocksel/class/README.md

 	print("Hi, my names " .. self.Name .. " and I'm " .. self.Age .. " years old.")
 end

-local person = Person.new("John", 18)
+-- To instantiate, you call the `new` function local person = Person.new("John", 18)

 person:Greet() -- "Hi, my names John and I'm 18 years old."